sahilrajput03/sahilrajput03/thoughts-principles.md

 Confused ?
 Da Vincian Technique: Ask yourself a 100 questiong and answer them anytime in the day you want.

 Creativity is combining work and fun.

+Can we do it or not is not the question.
+You have to do it.

+I am the Master of my Fate, I am the Captain of my Soul.

+Don't confuse education with schooling.